 My engagement ring - it’s gorgeous and my husband picked it all on his own.
 I was 24 and he was 26 and he surprised me on a cliff during a dinner in Sagres Portugal - I truly treasure it.
 I can still remember the feeling I had the first time he put it on my finger every time I wear it.

 I am so in love with my Soucie Tassel earrings I got at Show Me Your Mumu, I have them in two colors.

 I have a fun infinity ring from Bauble Bar in rose gold that everyone thinks is adorned with real diamonds!
 I get so many compliments on it and wear it regularly.
 The piece has an edgy-ness to it that goes with my style.

 ANY JEWELRY SUPERSTITIONS OR RITUALS?

 Oh my goodness, yes!
 Growing up with European Jewish parents, superstition runs deep.
 Ever since I could remember my mother was tying red bands around mine and my brother’s wrists to ward off “evil spirits”.
 For real.
 When I was pregnant with my first son, my mom, as she does, tied a red string around my wrist and later around my son’s stroller and crib.
-I guess I have adopted my own version of this tradition, and wear two red bracelets on my wrist, one was a gift and is red beads and the other is a red string version.
-I never take them off, apparently they have to “fall off”.
+I guess I have adopted my version of this tradition, and wear two red bracelets on my wrist, one was a gift and is red beads and the other is a red string version.
+I never take them off, apparently, they have to “fall off”.

 WHAT ARE YOUR EVERYDAY PIECES OF JEWELRY?

-I love a big hoop earring to dress up any outfit or wear with jeans and T-shirt
+I love a big hoop earring to dress up any outfit or wear with jeans and a T-shirt

 I wear my eternity diamond wedding band in platinum with diamonds going all the way around